Megaliths in Ethiopia: South Omo

 The megalithic culture in South Omo zone of the SNNPR (Southern Nation Nationalities and Peoples Regional State) is somehow distinct from the usually known megalithic culture in other parts of the country.
 These stone platforms are identified in Mursiland near to the River Omo.
 The platforms referred to benna kulugto by the local peoples.
 The stone structures are arranged like a concentric ring on the ground.
 The stones have different shape.
 Some stones have flat rectangular surfaces whereas the others are irregular boulders.
 Their size ranges from 2m to 26m diameter.
 These platforms assumed to be ceremonial centers which had been used by the Bodi, one of the pastoral peoples living along the Omo valley.
 Recently new site reported from Mursi area, at Dirikoro, near to Omo river, in Debub Omo Zone.
 The Mursi platforms were associated with pastoral adaptation to environmental challenge.
 The southern region is known from the megalithic culture.
-In Hadiya, Kambata, Silti and Gurage areas peoples the peoples named it ‘Gragn Dingay’ (Grahagn stone).
-Gragn Mohamed was the leader of Adal, one of the Muslim sultanates, in Ethiopian.
-Among the Sidama and the Gedeo the stelae are called as Gigamo Koyo.
 The similarity might not be only with signs and symbols engraved or drawn on stelae.
 Also, there is a striking inter-site similarity.
 Banko-Markos and Sakaro-Sodo stelae sites can be mentioned as an example of this inter-site similarity.